Michael Rosen’s Sad book

 During this activity encourage the children to share happy memories of their loved one who has died and explore how it feels to talk about these happy memories.

-Ending the session:
+closing the session:

 Ask each child if they would like to share their photo frame with the group and possibly the happy memories they were thinking whilst they were decorating it.
 They may have a photo in mind to put into the frame when they go home and would like to share that with the group.
 Hopefully, they felt good thinking about happy memories of their loved one during this session.
 Even though the person we love has died, we can still enjoy talking about them and sharing our memories of them with others.
 Emphasise with the children that it is important for them to do so.

 Finally, plant a seed of thought… Michael used his gift for writing to think about (process) his strong feelings of grief after Eddie died.
 Have the children done anything similar?
 Perhaps they’ve written in a journal or drawn in a sketch book.
 It’s never too late to start and using a creative process is an incredibly powerful and successful way for people of all ages to process their grief.
-This discussion may encourage a bereaved child in your group to have a go, let them know that you are there if they would like to share it with you or to discuss the idea further with them.
+This discussion may encourage a bereaved child in your group to have a go, let them know that you are there if they would like to share it with you or to discuss the idea further.